How to Use Black Box Data in Auto Accidents

 There is a growing body of case law around the country that counsel must carefully evaluate regarding the admissibility of EDR data.
 Looking at the case law, lawyers seeking to use EDR data must be vigilant about laying a foundation and chain of custody for the data retrieved from an EDR, and use an expert trained to examine this data.

-However, it can be expensive to have this evidence examined by an and proceed through an evidentiary hearing for the admission of the data and the proposed expert testimony.
+No. It can be expensive to have this evidence examined by an and proceed through an evidentiary hearing for the admission of the data and the proposed expert testimony.
 If the proper steps are taken, the evidence may be admissible and help ensure the most accurate snapshot of what actually occurred in the vehicle.
+Therefore, a cost-benefit analysis enters into the decision.
+Generally, if there is a death or catastrophic injury, a prompt data download should be considered.

-Data from an event data recorder may represent the best evidence Objective evidence from the EDR can be more reliable than eyewitnesses and traditional reconstruction as to what occurred in the seconds prior, during, and after a severe collision.
-However, as always, the devil is in the details, and we must never forget that while figures don’t lie, liars figure, so we have to guard against falsification and misinterpretation of EDR data.
+Data from an event data recorder may represent the best evidence.
+Objective evidence from the EDR can be more reliable than eyewitnesses and traditional reconstruction as to what occurred in the seconds prior, during, and after a severe collision.
+However, as always, the devil is in the details, and we must never forget that while figures don’t lie, liars figure, so we have to guard against falsification and misinterpretation of EDR data by opposing experts.